What is San Francisco Night Ministry (SFNM)?

 What CPE programs are currently scheduled?

-Please note: even the extended CPE unit is an intensive experience, with late night hours and spiritual/emotional processing.
+Even the extended CPE unit is an intensive experience, with late night hours and spiritual/emotional processing.
 Please undertake a CPE commitment with discernment and in balance with your other daily life obligations.

 Who can be a CPE student?